sgielen/cosix/README.md

     iso       - build an ISO file using mkisofs/genisoimage/xorriso isoboot   - boot ISO using qemu
     bochsboot - run inside bochs

+Once it's running, it will try to get a DHCP lease and start listening on TCP port 26.
+In the default qemu configuration, host port 2626 is forwarded to this port.
+Once you connect you'll be presented with a Python shell with these useful utility commands (implemented in `misc/python`):

+    this_conn(): gives a Socket object to your current connection rm_rf(name, dir_fd): recursively removes the given name from the directory fd run_unittests(): run the CloudABI unittests exactly once, with 1 thread run_unittests_count(count): run the unittests $count times
+    run_leak_analysis(): run the unittests 4 times, then present kernel memory leak analysis run_tests(): run all userland binary tests and the unittests once

 Unit tests
 ==========